Cameron85Smith/CS-Fundamentals/README.md

 int i = b;           // 00000000 00000000 00000000 00000001

 int i = 1;
-float f = i; // We are implicitly telling the compiler to convert this int to a float.
+float f = i; // We are implicitly telling the compiler to cast this int to a float.
 ```

 ### Explicit Type Conversion